École secondaire Jules-Verne: Campus

 Jules-Verne has two science labs, a music room with soundproof studios, a library, a large theatre that seats 200, a full-size gymnasium, an exercise room, a greenhouse, a home economics room and an art room that includes a pottery space.
 They equally have access to Oak Meadows for gym class and extracurriculars.

 Services

 Hot lunches

-The school offers hot lunches which are delivered to the school daily and are available for pre-purchase.
+The school offers hot lunches available for purchase online, prepared in-house by students in a cooking class, overseen and managed by a teacher-cook.
+Parents can pre-purchase lunches online through an online portal called SchoolCashOnline.

 Technology

 All students at Jules-Verne are given access to a personal laptop computer (13-inch MacBook Air) as an educational tool for the remainder of their time at Jules-Verne.
-Students from grades 7 to 10 are not permitted to take their computers home.
-In grades 11 and 12, the students are given the privilege to take their laptops home as a tool to complete their school work.
+Students from grades 7 to 9 are not permitted to take their computers home.
+In grades 10–12, the students are given the privilege to take their laptops home as a tool to complete their school work.
 In addition, Jules-Verne issues an e-mail address for all students and staff.
 It has a library with computers for research assignments and communication, and Smart Boards in a number of classrooms.